-Similarly, in the GIN seas, the models that are the most accurate in density seem to correspond to deep mixed layers (Fig. 3a, b), with bcc-csm1-1 being again an exception.
-In the GIN seas, no significant relationship could be found between the temperature and the MLD, at either depth (Fig. 3c, d).
-It can be noted in particular that the models with the warmest temperature biases do not have much in common in the GIN seas (Fig. 1): FGOALS-g2 has shallow convection over an extended area, GFDL-CM3 convects to a moderate depth in a region too far south and east, and MIROC-ESM-CHEM convects far too deep but at the correct location.
-A similar result is found for salinity biases in the GIN seas (Fig. 3e, f).
-There is no significant across-model relationship between MLD and salinity biases, and the most extreme biases are encountered for similar MLD.
-FGOALS-g2, the saltiest, and CNRM-CM5, the freshest, both have a mean MLD of approximately 1000 m (Fig. 3e).
+In the GIN seas similarly the models that are the most accurate in density seem to correspond to deep mixed layers (Fig. 3a,b), with bcc-csm1-1 being again an exception.
+In the GIN seas, no significant relationship could be found between the temperature and the MLD, at either depth (Fig. 3c,d).
+It can be noted in particular that the models with the warmest temperature biases do

-Figure 2.
-Across-model relationship between the 20-year mean density (a, b), temperature (c, d) and salinity (e, f) bias at the two depth levels representative of NADW (columns) and the 20-year mean winter MLD, in the subpolar gyre SG.

-It can be noted that the majority of models have relatively accurate NADW densities at both depths: 13 models are within $0.1 \text{ kg m}^{-3}$ of the observations in the SG area (Fig. 2a, b), compared to 17 in the GIN seas (Fig. 3a, b).
+- 10 not have much in common in the GIN seas(Fig. 1): FGOALS-g2 has shallow convection over an extended area, GFDL-CM3 convects to a moderate depth in a region too far south and east, and MIROC-ESM-CHEM convects far too deep but at the correct location.
+A similar result is found for salinity biases in the GIN seas (Fig. 3e,f).
+There no significant across model relationship between MLD and salinity biases, and the most extreme biases are encountered for similar MLD.
+FGOALS-g2, the saltiest, and CNRM-CM5, the freshest, both have a mean MLD of approximately 1000 m (Fig. 3e). - It can be noted that the majority of models have relatively accurate NADW densities at both depths: 13 models are within 0.1 kg m^{-3} of the observations in the SG area (Fig. 2a,b), and 17 in the GIN seas (Fig. 3a,b).
 In fact, most models have a warm and salty bias in both seas (Figs. 2 and 3), but those compensate in density.

 In summary, dense water formation is not associated with specific density biases, and the only significant correlation is linked to deep warm biases.
-To explain this seemingly counter-intuitive finding, we assess using Fig. 4 how the temperature, shown in panel (a), and density, shown in panel (b), are reorganised from month to month through the water column, and show only one model.
-Each year, deep convection occurs at two times (Fig. 4a):
+To explain this seemingly counter-intuitive finding, we assess using Fig. 4 how the temperature (a) and density (b) is reorganised from month to month through the water column, and show only one model.
+Each year, deep convection occurs in two times (Fig. 4a):

-- first, a warming from the surface, where the warming is the strongest, to approximately 500 m depth - then, when the MLD is maximum, a cooling from the surface to a certain depth, and a warming below that depth.
+- first, a warming from the surface, where the warming is the strongest, to approximately 500 m depth; - then, when the MLD is maximum, a cooling from the surface to a certain depth, and a warming below that depth.

-For the events with very deep MLD such as those of 1987 to 1990 and 1993 in Fig. 4, the cooling happens through most of the ML, whereas during shallower events the cooling is limited to the top 500 m of the water column.
+For the events with very deep MLD such as those of 1987 to 1990 and 1993 on Fig. 4, the cooling happens through most of the ML, whereas during shallower events the cooling is limited to the top 500 m of the water column.
 In fact, during deep convection, heat is merely reorganised through the water column.

 Density does increase during deep convection events (Fig. 4b), but also decreases as deep convection is triggered and in the months before.
-In agreement with the temperature results, it also decreases during deep convection at the depth levels where temperature increases.
-In fact, in the subpolar gyre in CMIP5 models, deep convection allows the mixing through the water column of the comparatively warm and salty pool that sits around 500 m.
-Hence, deep convection is associated with a warming of the deep waters, but like in CMIP3 models this warming is compensated for by salinity so that there is no consensus regarding density (de Jong et al., 2009).
+In agreement with the temperature results, it also decreases during deep convection at the depths levels where temperature increases.
+In fact, in the subpolar gyre in CMIP5 models, deep convection allows the mixing through the water

+30 column of the comparatively warm and salty pool that sits around 500 m.
+Hence deep convection is associated with a warming of the deep waters, but like in CMIP3 models this warming is compensated by salinity so that there is no consensus regarding density (de Jong et al., 2009).